Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 First, run `Get-DlpSensitiveInformationTypeRulePackage`.
 Custom sensitive information type rules are stored in `Microsoft.SCCManaged.CustomRulePack`.
 The `Microsoft Rule Package` contains all  of the built-in sensitive information types.
 The `Document Fingerprint Rule Package` contains rule packages specific to file-based, i.e. form/template, sensitive information types.
 ![](img/2023-05-04-03-14-23.png)

 For custom SITs, you typically work with the `Microsoft.SCCManaged.CustomRulePack`.
 However, know there are options to create additional rule pack files for custom SITs.
+The maximum number of rule packages supported is 10, but each package can contain the definition of multiple sensitive information types ([see here](https://learn.microsoft.com/en-us/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell?view=o365-worldwide#upload-your-rule-package)).

 When you return all properties of the `Microsoft.SCCManaged.CustomRulePack` you'll find the rule set is displayed in unformatted XML.